Networked Communication for Decentralised Agents in Mean-Field Games: Practical modifications to theoretical algorithms for empirical use

-The intuition behind the better learning efficiency resulting from our experience replay buffer in Alg. \ref{networked_algorithm_experience_replay} is as follows.
+Our replay buffer allows the first practical demonstrations of all three architectures for learning from a single continued system run - all of our experiments after those in Sec. \ref{ablation_buffer_experiment_section} use the buffer, with which we can see that learning can now occur.
+The intuition behind the better learning efficiency resulting from the buffer is as follows.
 The value of a state-action pair $p$ is dependent on the values of subsequent states reached, but the value of $p$ is only updated when the TD update is conducted on $p$, rather than every time a subsequent pair is updated.
 By learning from each stored transition multiple times, we not only make repeated use of the reward and transition information in each costly experience, but also repeatedly update each state-action pair in light of its likewise updated subsequent states.

-We leave $\beta_m$ fixed across all iterations, as we found empirically that this yields sufficient learning.
-We have not experimented with decreasing $\beta$ as $l$ increases, though this may benefit learning.